Bai-Chiang/Raspberry_Pi_tinkering_notes/Arch Linux ARM.md

 - [change boot order](https://github.com/Bai-Chiang/Raspberry_Pi_tinkering_notes/blob/main/CM4_NVME_boot.md)

-- Flash a micro SD with official Raspberry pi OS image, and boot into it with nvme ssd in the m.2 slot.
+- Flash a micro SD with official Raspberry pi OS image, and boot into the Raspberry OS on the SD card with nvme ssd pluged in the m.2 slot.

 - All following command needs run as root user
   ```